tbit-bdd/JustLang/README.md

 **Just** is a small scripting language built from scratch in C.

-- **Single binary** — no dependencies, no package manager, no runtime
+- **Single binary** — no runtime, no package manager.
+Optional libraries (SQLite, HTTPS) are baked in at link time, not loaded from separate DLLs/.so files at runtime
 - **Cross-platform** — Windows and Linux from the same code
 - **Familiar syntax** — if you know JavaScript or Python, you'll feel at home
 - **Tracing GC** — mark-and-sweep garbage collector with a configurable threshold
+- **Thread-safe** — a single interpreter instance can be called from multiple threads safely (calls are serialized internally); separate instances run fully in parallel
 - **Modules** — split code across files with `import`
-- **C plugins** — extend the language with native code (thread-safe loading)
+- **C plugins** — extend the language with native code (graphics/audio, custom I/O, anything)
 - **Structured error handling** — `try` / `catch` / `finally` / `throw`, with catchable runtime errors instead of crashes (division by zero, stack overflow, etc.)
 - **Closures & lambdas** — `func(x) { ... }` expressions with capture-by-value
 - **Capability-based sandboxing** — turn off file, network, exec, plugin, or database access per-interpreter
 - **Resource limits** — cap iterations, call depth, and token count to safely run untrusted scripts
+- **Regex** — built in, always available, zero extra setup
-- **100+ builtins** — JSON, HTTP, files, strings, math, collections, SQLite, and more
+- **100+ builtins** — JSON, HTTP(S), files, strings, math, collections, regex, SQLite, and more
-- **SQLite built-in** — full database support out of the box, zero dependencies (optional at build time)
+- **SQLite built-in** — full database support out of the box (optional at build time)
+- **HTTPS built-in** — TLS-encrypted requests via mbedTLS (optional at build time)

 It compiles in seconds and runs anywhere.
-Good for automation scripts, learning how languages work, or embedding into larger C/C++ projects — including ones that need to run scripts from untrusted sources.
+Good for automation scripts, configuration with logic, learning how languages work, or embedding into larger C/C++ projects — including ones that need to run scripts from untrusted sources, or call into the same interpreter from multiple threads.

 ---